MilapNaik/DogeTeller/README.md

 DogeTeller
 ==========

-Goofy project showcasing Python, HTML, CSS, and Javascript ability

-Made by Emory University seniors Milap Naik and Dave Stess
+The Doge Fortune Teller

 http://www.dogeteller.com/

+Instructions:

+1) Enter your name and the year you would like to predict.

+2) Our site's backend traverses both time and space to predict your future with pinpoint accuracy.

+3) Celebrate or panic accordingly.

+Made by Emory University seniors Dave Stess and Milap Naik for CS370.

+Powered by Django and made responsive by jQuery.